schmoelder/diss/doc/04_implementation/03_process_evaluation.md

 These initial intervals are then expanded by the optimizer towards regions of lower purity while meeting the cumulative purity constraints.
 By default, the mass of the components is maximized under purity constraints, although alternative objective functions are equally viable.
-Currently, {class}`~CADETProcess.optimization.COBYLA` {cite}`Powell1994` from the *SciPy* library {cite}`SciPyContributors2020` is used as the optimizer, but other optimizers or heuristic algorithms may also be employed.
+Currently, {class}`~CADETProcess.optimization.COBYLA` {cite}`Powell1994` from the *SciPy* library {cite}`SciPyContributors2020` is used as the optimizer, although the interface supports other optimizers as well.

-To the best of the author's knowledge, this flexible automatic approach for determining fractionation times is a novel contribution that has not been previously discussed in the literature.
+To the best of the author's knowledge, the generalized formulation of product amounts accommodating multiple chromatograms, multiple fractions, and time-varying flow rates (eq. {eq}`molar_amount`), together with the automatic determination of optimal fractionation times for this general case, have not been previously described in the literature.
-This method addresses an important gap in the toolchain necessary for the analysis and optimization of advanced chromatographic processes.

 (comparison)=